CpulsiveK/P2P-Indexer/README.md

 ```

 ## Server ip broadcast
-The ```python unicastIndexerAddr()``` function listens for incoming connections from peers and sends it's current ip on message "indexer ip?" received.
+The ```unicastIndexerAddr()``` function listens for incoming connections from peers and sends it's current ip on message "indexer ip?" received.
 This allows peers to be updated on any ip change from the server side.
 This implementation is flawed in many ways and will be improved.

 NB: